Joaquín Martínez de la Vega: Career and personal life

-Martínez de la Vega would never recover from the loss of his family; however, the personal and financial collapse stirred him artistically to find new themes and styles.
+de la Vega would never recover from the loss of his family; however, the personal and financial collapse stirred him artistically to find new themes and styles.
 After the death of his wife he devoted to religious paintings, producing among others a series of Ecce Homo and paintings of the Virgin Mary (Dolorosas) that count as some of his master pieces.
 In 1894 and 1895 he was commissioned by the town council to create the posters for the Feria de Agosto festivals; the 1895 poster, titled Carmen, la más fea de mi tierra (Carmen, the Ugliest in my Hometown), is one of his most cited works.
 In 1897 he met Pablo Picasso, then sixteen, and immediately recognized his talent; Martínez de la Vega organized a tribute for the young artist at the Málaga Lyceum, where he and José Nogales mock-baptyzed Picasso with champagne as a newborn master.

 The Temptations of Saint Anthony (c.
 1900), private collection.

-His addictions and scandals made him gradually infamous among the city's society, and he gradually lost his private lessons and most sources of income.
+de la Vega's addictions and scandals made him gradually infamous among the city's society, and he gradually lost his private lessons and most sources of income.
 On 19 September 1900 he married, against the will of her family, Pepita Cestino Utrera, the young heiress of a rich local family, only to have her running away back to her family's home on their wedding night; she died at the age of 78, without ever marrying again.
 With the meager salary as an assistant teacher at the School of Fine Arts as his almost only earnings, he lost his house and had to move to a small accommodation provided by José Denis.
 His late paintings became highly symbolic and sketchy; he was said to pay his bills at local taverns with doodles and sketches drawn on napkins or rough wrapping paper.
-Destitute and marginalized, Martínez de la Vega was found dead in his room on 4 December 1905, at the age of 59, victim of an intracerebral hemorrhage.
+Destitute and marginalized, Martínez de la Vega was found dead in his room on 4 December 1905, aged 59, in Málaga, from a hemorrhage.

 Style and technique

-Within the Málaga School of Painting, Martínez de la Vega represented "vanguardism without rupture", and he was the most closely connected to the new European artistic tendencies of the time.
+Within the Málaga School of Painting, de la Vega represented "vanguardism without rupture", and he was the most closely connected to the new European artistic tendencies of the time.
 Since he did not travel much, biographers speculate that he was influenced by the new movements through illustrated art magazines and contact with more internationally connected colleagues.
 Throughout his career he rejected landscape painting (which was popular at the time) and narrative conventionalism.

 Sauret and Chaves distinguish three different artistic periods in his career: